 Dengue fever, also known as ‘break bone fever’, results from infection by one of four types (and many strains) of virus from within the flavivirus genus.
-The four dengue viruses, DEN-1, DEN-2, DEN-3 and DEN-4, are found in most tropical and subtropical regions of the world, and are transmitted by certain Aedes sp mosquitoes.
+The four dengue viruses, DEN-1, DEN-2, DEN-3 and DEN-4, are found in most tropical and subtropical regions of the world, and are transmitted by certain Aedes sp (A.aegypti and A.albopictus) mosquitoes.
+Dengue virus is a member of the Flaviviridae family, which also includes yellow fever virus, Japanese encephalitis virus, West Nile virus, and Zika virus.
+Infection with 1 serotype confers protective immunity against that virus for life but does not lead to protection against subsequent infection with the other serotypes.

 Dengue affects 40% of the world’s population, infecting some 390 million people each year.

 All 4 serotypes of endemic DENV have evolved independently from ancestral sylvatic viruses and have become both ecologically and evolutionarily distinct.
-In the 1950’s dengue, a previously benign disease, developed a mysterious new fatal form (dengue hemorrhagic fever) which is expanding its global terrain in 2015.
+In the 1950’s dengue, a previously benign disease, developed a mysterious new fatal form (dengue hemorrhagic fever) which is expanding its global terrain.

 The Aedes aegypti mosquito is endemic in North Queensland.
 Bites occur during daylight hours.